Riaz-Valli/Prog_Poe/README.md

 - Users can search for events based on category or date.
 - User will see reommended events based of their search history.
 The events from the most searched category will be recommend to the user.

+Service Request Management
+In addition to the report and feedback management system, the application now includes functionality to manage Service Requests, which are handled based on priority and organized for efficient tracking.

+- Service Request Submission: Users can submit service requests that include details like requester name, description, and category.
+The application supports the upload of related documents, which are stored and linked to the service request.
+- Service Request Priority (Heap): Service requests are handled based on priority.
+The application uses a min-heap to manage service requests, ensuring that the highest priority is processed first.
+This heap structure automatically organizes requests, making it easy to track and manage requests.
+- Service Request Sorting (Tree): The application also maintains a binary search tree (BST) to organize service requests by their unique request ID.
+This allows quick searching and retrieval of specific service requests by their ID.
+- Search and Update: The application allows users to search service requests by name, description, or category.
+Users can also update the status of service requests (e.g., "Pending," "In Progress," "Resolved"), with status changes stored and easily accessible.

 Data structures

 - Dictionaries:  _eventDictionary, _announcementDictionary, _feedbackDictionary: Hold items with unique keys so we can find them quickly and avoid duplicates.